Above and Beyond: Interview with Coffee Ambassador’s CEO and President

 Both Curtis and Smalley clearly have a love for office coffee service, and coffee itself.
 They have a deep knowledge and appreciation for the brands they work with, including regional roasters like Peet’s Coffee & Tea, Gaviña Gourmet Coffee, and internationally-known brands like Nespresso and Starbucks.
 Curtis noted that they’re also doing a lot of business with FLAVIA and Lavazza.
 Curtis and Smalley’s expertise and superior customer service has attracted many San Diego County businesses, including hospitals, banks, law firms, and particularly companies in the thriving biotech industry.

-“We cover all of San Diego County, so that starts at the border of Mexico and runs all the way up to San Juan Capistrano,” Curtis said.
+“We cover all of San Diego County,” Curtis said.
 “The footprint has always been the same, but I think our concentration of business has really changed, especially over the last five years.
 The area that we’re located in is between Del Mar and La Jolla, and it’s a really big biotech hub, with probably 600 biotech companies within five to six miles of us.
-It’s a great place to live, and it attracts a lot of scientists here.”

 An extra special experience

 In order to give prospective clients a special experience, Coffee Ambassador created the Coffee Showroom, a custom tasting room within their 10,000 square-foot headquarters.
 This allows them to invite prospective clients for a complimentary tasting in a comfortable, relaxed environment.